camunda/camunda-docs/docs/components/console/manage-organization/enable-alpha-features.md

 ---
 id: enable-alpha-features
 title: Enable alpha features
-description: "Learn how admin users on Enterprise plans can gain early access to alpha features in Console and Modeler. "
+description: "Learn how admin users on Enterprise plans can gain access to alpha features in Console and Modeler. "
 keywords: [alpha-features, alpha, admin, pre-release]
 ---